Chemical Bonding Class 11 Questions with Answers

 Answer: Ionic compound;

 Question 2.
-In terms of ionization enthalpy and electron gain enthalpy, which type of atoms combine to form an ionic compound?
+In terms of ionization and electron gain enthalpy, which type of atoms combine to form an ionic compound?

 Answer: A metal atom with low ionization enthalpy and a non-metal atom with high electron-gain enthalpy;